-Aflatoxin is a naturally occurring toxin produced by a class of fungi (molds).
+Mycotoxins are naturally occurring toxins produced by fungi (molds).
 The class called aspergillus is of particular interest.
-There are 160 types of aspergillus, 13 of which produce a harmful toxin called mycotoxins.
-These mycotoxins can be found on cereals (corn, wheat etc), oilseeds (peanuts, soybean, and sunflower) and tree nuts (pecans, pistachio, and walnuts).
+There are several hundred types of aspergillus, 14 of which produce a harmful toxin called Aflatoxins (a Mycotoxin).
+Aflatoxin can be found on cereals (corn, wheat etc), oilseeds (peanuts, soybean, and sunflower) and tree nuts (pecans, pistachio, and walnuts).
 These fungi have a world-wide distribution and the incidence of contamination depends on many factors such as temperature, humidity and soil condition during growth and further on conditions during storage.

-Escherichia coli (abbreviated as E. coli) are a large and diverse group of bacteria.
+Escherichia coli (often abbreviated as E. coli) are a large and diverse group of bacteria.
 Although most strains of E. coli are harmless, others can cause serious food poisoning issues.
 We, at Natural Balance, test for Shiga Toxin producing E. coli (STEC), which have been known to cause diarrhea with bloody stools, gastroenteritis, kidney failure and hemolytic anemia.
 In severe cases, infection with STEC organisms has led to irreversible injury to the gastrointestinal tract and death.

-Ochratoxin A, B, and C are mycotoxins produced by some Aspergillus species and Penicillium species, like A. ochraceus or P. viridicatum, with ochratoxin A as the most prevalent and relevant fungal toxin of this group.
+Ochratoxins (A, B, C) are mycotoxins produced by some Aspergillus species and Penicillium species, like A. ochraceus or P. viridicatum, with ochratoxin A as the most prevalent and relevant fungal toxin of this group.
 Ochratoxin A is known to occur in commodities like cereal/grain, coffee, dried fruit and red wine.
 Ochratoxins may be toxic to humans as it collects in animal meat.